awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 - in high stakes setting, what we care about is that no particular action causes something really bad
 - considering bad things that happen as a result of many small steps is out of scope

+Paul gives some definition of high stakes alignment [here](https://ai-alignment.com/learning-with-catastrophes-59387b55cc30):

+> Agent + environment --> get a transcript $\tau$ and reward $r$.
+> You have access to an (expensive) catastrophe detector $C$.
+> If $C(\tau)$ is ever true in the real world, then you lose.
+> It's okay if it happens on synthetic inputs during training.
+>
+> things to care about: Pr(ever have catastrophe), and $\mathbb{E}[\text{reward}\mid \text{no catastrophe}]$.

+# Some problems to keep in mind

+Here is a list of some problems that I expect we will need to face at some point.
+They'll get incorporated into the appropriate sections as needed.

+- Dealing with the fact that train and deploy distributions can be **really different**.
+- deceptive alignment
+- Q:

+---